Occupational therapists are one of the most important specialists you can work with during brain injury rehabilitation.

 Occupational therapy can offer many practical benefits to brain injury patients that other therapies cannot.

-Most occupational therapists prefer to work in real-life settings with their patients such as the person’s home, bank, mall or any other place where the person needs to practice skills to regain competence and become independent.
+Some occupational therapists prefer to work in real-life settings with their patients such as the person’s home, bank, mall or any other place where the person needs to practice skills to regain competence and become independent.
+When this is not possible, occupational therapists will use clinical settings to create simulated environments (i.e. using a kitchen or laundry room in a clinic to practice these home management skills).

 Below are some skills that occupational therapists most commonly address.